-Linda Dale Hoffa is an effective criminal defense attorney whose experience and knowledge of criminal law helps corporations and individuals successfully navigate the complex regulatory and law enforcement landscape.
+Linda’s experience and knowledge of criminal law help corporations and individuals successfully navigate the complex regulatory and law enforcement landscape.
 She focuses her practice in the areas of criminal defense and counseling, internal corporate investigations, and corporate compliance programs.